Kloudless/authenticator/README.md

 Kloudless.authenticator(element, params, callback);
 ```

-`authenticator` takes an element and sets a click listener to trigger the
+**authenticator** takes an element and sets a click listener to trigger the
 Kloudless authentication pop-up.
-From here, you can specify a service to
-connect to Kloudless.

 `element` specifies the element you want to set the listener on.
 This can be
 a DOM element or a jQuery object.